CZM - Project Review Coordinator

 What you need for Apply for Federal Consistency Review

-The following four types of federal actions are subject to the federal consistency requirement:
+The following four categories of federal actions are subject to the federal consistency requirement:

 - Federal License or Permit Activity - Activities performed by a non-federal entity that require any authorization, certification, approval, or other form of permission from a federal agency.